senthilps8/continuous_ssl_problem/README.md

 git clone https://github.com/NVIDIA/apex && cd apex && pip install -v --disable-pip-version-check --no-cache-dir ./
 ```

+## Preparing the data
+Follow these [instructions](datasets/FLICKR-CC.md) for downloading the Flickr images we used to create the continuous streams of data.

 ## Training on Continuous Streams of Data
 This repository provides code for training models presented in the paper.